Open Enrollment Frequently Asked Questions

 Yes, if the current school the child attends is not the student’s school of residence, then you should apply.
 Enrollment at a PUSD Pre-School or Transitional Kindergarten class does not guarantee a student will be enrolled at that same school for Kindergarten.
 Families must go through the District's Open Enrollment process to have their student attend a school other than their school of residence for Kindergarten.

-If I am interested in having my child attend a Magnet Grant school, do I apply?
+If I am interested in having my child attend a Magnet school or dual language immersion program, do I apply?

 Do I submit an application to enroll in a College & Career Academy?